-This right remains unaffected until 30 June 2005.
-Thereafter, the shipment of German spent fuel elements for reprocessing will no longer be admissible, not because of the incorporation of this Convention into German legislation, but by virtue of the Amendment to the German Atomic Energy Act of 22 April 2002.
+This right remained unaffected until 30 June 2005.
+From this date on, the shipment of German spent fuel assemblies for reprocessing is no longer be admissible, not because of the incorporation of this Convention into German legislation, but by virtue of the Amendment of the German Atomic Energy Act of 22 April 2002.